 Longer names or those with foreign-language expressions are much more likely to be vulnerable to this problem.

 If your name is too generic, it may be time to drop it.

 Your brand name should be “catchy” in the minds of your prospects and help you stand out from the competition.
-However, if your name is too generic, it will be challenging to get the attention of your target audience.
+However, if your name is too generic, it will be challenging to get your target audience’s attention.

 Acronyms are a good example.
 The problem is that many acronyms make little sense.
 There are certain situations where acronyms work – IBM is an example.
 However, an acronym does not give you a competitive advantage.

 Another pitfall is using generic words or phrases to describe your industry or work – Quality Consulting, Quick Car Wash, etc. If your name describes your industry, it doesn’t help your prospects.
 It is not enough to tell them why they should choose you.

 4. Confusion of marks

 Does your business sometimes receive calls for a company with a similar name?
 Do you have problems with people who are mistaken continuously in spelling or pronouncing your brand name?

 If so, your business may be suffering from brand confusion.
 This can be particularly problematic if brand confusion occurs with other companies in your industry.

 If your brand is not sufficiently distinct, it means that your marketing efforts must be even more important to position your brand on the market.